 Dark Music Days

-For music lovers, the Dark Music Days festival takes place in early January, hosted at Harpa Concert Hall and various other locations by the Icelandic Composers' Society.
+For music lovers, the Dark Music Days festival takes place in early January and is hosted at Harpa Concert Hall and various other locations by the Icelandic Composers' Society.

 The festival brings national and international talent, showcasing innovative contemporary music and new Icelandic compositions.
 Established in 1980, the festival has premiered more new works of music than any other Icelandic cultural event.